-

 the range of interest or activity that can be anticipated

-the size of a book whose pages are made by folding a sheet of paper twice to form four leaves
+a book made by folding paper twice to form four leaves

-a long-handled tool with a row of teeth at its head; used to move leaves or loosen soil
+a long-handled tool with a row of teeth at its head

 stubbornly resistant to authority or control

-someone who refuses to conform to established standards of conduct
+someone who refuses to conform to standards of conduct

 make reparations or amends for